Juicy tsukune, tender chicken oysters, pork neck & okra skewers

-"What’s fun about Yakitori Totto in Midtown is that you get to try so many different things.
-Kid… candy store… you get what we’re saying.
-Definitely go for some juicy tsukune and tender chicken hearts, as well as non-chicken options like pork neck (mostly fat, not complaining), and okra with bonito flakes (our favorite among the vegetables).
-It’s fun to come solo and sit at the counter right in front of the grills.
-However, coming with one or two other people will enable you to try a lot more things." - bryan kim, sonal shah, kenny yang, carina finn koeppicus
+"We love that you get to try so many different things at Yakitori Totto.
+Kid… candy store… you see what we’re saying.
+Definitely go for some juicy tsukune and tender chicken hearts, as well as non-chicken options like pork neck (mostly fat, not complaining).
+It’s fun to come solo and sit at the counter right in front of the grills, though coming with one or two other people does mean you get to order a greater variety.
+Choose wisely." - bryan kim, sonal shah, molly fitzpatrick, willa moore

 "Yakitori Totto is a bit nicer than some of the other options on this guide, so if you need to impress someone in approximately a sitcom’s length of time, do it at this second-floor Japanese spot.
 The yakitori skewers cost around $3-6 each (with some more expensive exceptions).
 And since they’re all flash grilled, everything comes out quickly.
 Although yakitori is definitely their thing, there are plenty of non-yakitori dishes like rice bowls, soups, and salads.
 And, in the event that there’s a wait, you could always come back after the show - this restaurant stays open until midnight during the week and 1am on the weekends." - hannah albertine